Troubleshooting with Gelish Dip Products

-Gelish recently released a new acrylic dipping system and with all new products launched we get tonnes of questions daily on how to use it and any trouble shooting questions.
-We have compiled a list of the most frequently asked questions and answered them below.
+The Gelish Dip system has become increasingly popular in the last year.
+We get tonnes of questions daily on how to use it and trouble shooting questions.
+We’ve compiled a list of the most frequently asked questions and answered them below.

 Can I apply gel polish over the top of Gelish Dip?
 No, even though these products are created by the same company they are not compatible with each other.
 If you apply Gelish gel polish or gel top coat over the top of the dip it will eventually peel off.

 Why is my Gelish Dip chipping and lifting?
-Gelish dip is an acrylic system therefor the prep is going to determine the longevity of the Gelish Dip manicure.
+Gelish dip is an acrylic system therefore the prep is going to determine the longevity of the Gelish Dip manicure.
 The nails need to be gently filed with a 180 grit file prior to starting the Gelish Dip application.
-If there is any shine on the natural nail this can cause the product to lift or chip.
+If there is any shine or oils on the natural nail this can cause the product to lift or chip.
+Use the Gelish Dip Prep product, PH bond or alcohol swab to remove surface oil.
 Another tip is to make sure the Gelish Dip Base coat application is even and not too thick.

 My Gelish Dip Top coat and Base coat lid won’t open?
 How do I prevent this from happening?
 The Gelish Dip Base coat is a glue-based product which means if any residue gets on the neck of the bottle it can make the bottle very hard and nearly impossible to open!
 If this occurs you can run the neck of the bottle under hot water or use pliers to open the product – however this definitely isn’t ideal especially during an appointment with your client.
 To prevent this from happening you can rub a little bit of cuticle oil around the neck of the bottle before closing it which should help reduce the chance of it sticking.
 There is also a filter inside the bottle which will allow you to wipe any excess product off inside the bottle, rather than bringing out the brush completely and wiping any excess product on the side of the bottle which will then result in product residue getting stuck inside the lid making it impossible to open.
 This can also occur with the Gelish Dip Top Coat, so use the same prevention steps with this product.